SoMuchForSubtlety/f1viewer/README.md

 enables the VLC http stream option, requires a config with the correct parameters set.

 ### CONFIG
-The config is is optional.
+The config is optional.
 It is used to set a preferred audio language and VLC streaming credentials.
 The sample config looks like this.

     {